Neural Collapse in Test-Time Adaptation¶

 -

-Background: Test-Time Adaptation (TTA) has become a practical approach for handling distribution shift.
-Major methods include prototype-based methods (SHOT, T3A), consistency regularization methods (MEMO, CoTTA), normalization-layer methods (NOTE, SAR), and entropy minimization methods (Tent, EATA, DeYO).
+Background: Test-Time Adaptation (TTA) has become a practical solution for addressing distribution shifts.
+Major methods include: prototype-based methods (SHOT, T3A), consistency regularization methods (MEMO, CoTTA), normalization layer methods (NOTE, SAR), and entropy minimization methods (Tent, EATA, DeYO).

 -

-Limitations of Prior Work: While these methods achieve strong empirical performance through algorithmic optimization at inference time, they generally lack a theoretical understanding of the root cause of model degradation under distribution shift—knowing what works without knowing why.
+Limitations of Prior Work: Although these methods achieve good results through algorithmic optimization during inference, they generally lack a theoretical understanding of the fundamental causes of model degradation under distribution shift.

 -

-Key Challenge: Neural Collapse (NC) theory reveals the elegant geometric structure of trained DNNs (class means ↔ classifier weight alignment), but its analysis relies on class labels and the full training set to compute class means—both of which are unavailable in TTA, where only unlabeled mini-batches of test data are accessible.
+Key Challenge: Neural Collapse (NC) theory reveals the elegant geometric structure of DNNs after training (class mean \(\leftrightarrow\) classifier weight alignment).
+However, its analysis depends on class labels and the full training set to calculate class means—which is unfeasible in TTA scenarios (where only unlabeled mini-batch test data is available).

 -